eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-dac.md

 		* MongoDB (or any other NoSQL database), Redis (or any other key value store)
 		* SQL (Postgress) and NoSQL (Redis, DynamoDb) databases
 		* Knowledge of Big data and NoSQL technologies such as Hadoop YARN, Spark, Hive, Cassandra, HBase, Storm, CASK, Kafka, Flume, is preferred.
+		* Experience with NoSQL architectures and map-reduce concepts atop Hadoop, HDFS, and Hive
 		* graph databases
 			+ Neo4J
 			+ AllgroGraph